-In this guide, I’ll show you how to remove paint from metal door – paint that maybe landed there on purpose or from errant paint drips and splatters.
+In this guide, I’ll show you how to remove paint from the metal door – paint that maybe landed there on purpose or from errant paint drips and splatters.

-In summary, here’s how to how to remove paint from the metal door; prepare the metal surface and wear your protective gear, apply the paint stripper (and wait for 8 hours), remove the paint stripper and apply some mineral spirits, and finally clean the metal surface.
+In summary, here’s how to how to remove paint from the metal door; prepare the metal surface and wear your protective gear, apply the paint stripper (and wait for 8 hours), remove the paint stripper and use some mineral spirits, and finally clean the metal surface.

 Step 1: Gather the Requirements

-First, gather the requirements including a respirator, paint scraper, drop cloth, eye protection, disposable paint brushes, rubber gloves, nylon brush, mineral spirits, and paint stripping gel.
+First, gather the requirements, including a respirator, paint scraper, drop cloth, eye protection, disposable paint brushes, rubber gloves, nylon brush, mineral spirits, and paint stripping gel.

 Step 2: Prepare the Work Area

 First, lay down some drop cloth around the door you’ll be working on to remove paint.
-However, wear some PPEs including gloves, eye protection, and dust masks.
+However, wear some PPEs, including gloves, eye protection, and dust masks.

-So, use some drop cloth that’ll protect the floor or tiles and this will render the cleaning process even easier for you when you’re done removing paint from the metal door – even when a latex paint sprayer was used.
+So, use some drop cloth that’ll protect the floor or tiles, and this will render the cleaning process even easier for you when you’re done removing paint from the metal door – even when a latex paint sprayer was used.